utopify/helix/README.md

 ## The Problem

-Every university on the planet runs some version of the same core data domains: students, courses, enrollment, financial aid, HR, research, and advancement.
+Every university runs some version of the same core data domains: students, courses, enrollment, financial aid, HR, research, and advancement.
 Yet every ERP migration, every data lake build, and every analytics modernization project treats the mapping of these domains as a bespoke engineering effort.

 The mapping logic from Banner to a lakehouse is 80% identical to the mapping logic from PeopleSoft to a lakehouse.
 But nobody has codified that shared 80% into something reusable.